fbpx

 THE DISCOVERY PROGRAM: STUDENT SERVICES

-“The goal of our Discovery Program is to assist students with average or above average intelligence who face learning challenges to further develop their areas of weakness.
-With the belief that our brains are malleable and can be changed, our NILD trained educational therapists, with “skilled hands and integrity of heart,” use intentional mediation and specific educational techniques to enable each student to reach their God-given potential.
-In addition to our one-on-one educational therapy, the Discovery Program also provides small group prescriptive classes for math, reading and writing and structured study halls.
-Ultimately, we strive toward bringing all of our students to the point of becoming independent and successful learners for life. ”
+The Discovery Program assists students who face learning challenges.
+With the understanding that our brains are malleable, NILD trained educational therapists use intentional mediation and specific educational techniques to address the root causes of student learning needs.
+Four components of learning are included in NILD programs: cognition, perception, academics, and emotions.
+In addition to our one-on-one educational therapy, the Discovery Program also provides small group prescriptive classes for math, reading and writing, as well as structured study halls.
+Ultimately, we strive to guide enrolled students to become independent and confident learners.

 Linda Merlino